 - Acting for architects on a £2 million claim arising out of the redevelopment of commercial premises in London W1.

 - Advising a developer as to status and effect of an Employer’s Agent’s instruction issued under a design and build contract.

 - Acting for structural engineers in a £2 million claim arising out of the collapse of a 200-year old retaining wall during groundworks.

 - Acting for structural engineers in a claim by the MoD following from the detachment in high wind of the roof of an historic shipbuilding slip: Ministry of Defence v.
 Scott Wilson Kirkpatrick & Ors (TCC, 1997).

-Fiona's interest in construction and engineering disputes originated with her extensive practice in construction professional liability.
+Fiona's interest in construction and engineering disputes originated with her extensive practice in construction professionals’ liability.
 She writes the chapter on Construction Professionals in Jackson & Powell on Professional Liability (Sweet & Maxwell, 7th edition, 2012).